 By YURI KAGEYAMA AP Business Writer

 TOKYO (AP) — Mark Karpeles, who headed Mt.
-Gox, a Japan-based bitcoin exchange that went bankrupt after a massive hacking, is appealing his conviction on charges of manipulating electronic data.
+Gox, a Tokyo-based bitcoin exchange that went bankrupt after a massive hacking, was found guilty Friday of manipulating electronic data but cleared of embezzlement and breach of trust charges.

 The Mt.
 Gox case raised alarm over what had been a legal gray area.

-Afterward, the Japanese government set up a system requiring exchanges to be licensed as the nation set out to become a global leader in the technology.
+The Japanese government since encouraged the use of cryptocurrencies, but set up a system requiring exchanges to be licensed to help protect consumers.
+The system is also meant to make Japan a global leader in the technology.

-Bitcoin has been a legal form of payment in Japan since April 2017, and a handful of major retailers accept bitcoin payments.
+Bitcoin has been a legal form of payment in Japan since April 2017, and a handful of major retailers here already accept bitcoin payments.